 Your apprenticeship and salary is paid for by your employer with financial support from the Government and the European Social Fund.

-The majority of our employers we support recruit Level 3 Advanced Apprentices, however we usually have 2 - 4 Level 2 Intermediate Apprenticeship opportunities each year.
+The majority of our employers we support recruit Level 3 Advanced Apprentices, however we offer both Level 2, Intermediate Apprenticeships, and Level 3 opportunities each year.

 This is employer dependant; however as an apprentice you will receive the same benefits as other employees.